Guiliang/OORL-public/README.md

 ```

 ## Prepare the dataset
-- First TextWorld Problem competition.
 - Download the pretraining datasets from https://aka.ms/twkg/sp.0.2.zip.
-Once downloaded, extract its contents into ```/source/dataset/sp.0.2/general```.
+Once downloaded, extract its contents into ```/source/dataset/```.
+- This dataset applies the games at difficulty level 3 in Textworld  as an example.
+The dataset is based on The dataset is based on [First TextWorld Problem (FTWP)](https://competitions.codalab.org/competitions/21557) competition.
+The dataset for other games can be generated from FTWP (we will revise and release the data generation code in the future.)

-## Object-Supervised OOTD
+## Part I: Object-Supervised (OS)-OOTD
 **Important Reminder:**
 - This code will use the games at difficulty level 3 in Textworld  as an example (here the difficulty level 3 correspond to the **difficulty level 1** in our paper).
 - For the rest of the code, you can always add ```-d 1``` after the command line (e.g., ```python run.py -d 1```).
 It will start the program under a debugging model, allowing debugging on the local machine with a limited GPU power.

 ### Graph Auto-Encoder
-We provide a well-trained object extractor model in the ```./saved_models/graph_auto_encoder_pretrain/saved_model_ComplEx_seenGraph_Mar-04-2021.pt```.
+We provide a well-trained graph auto-encoder in the ```./saved_models/graph_auto_encoder_pretrain/saved_model_ComplEx_seenGraph_Mar-04-2021.pt```.
 This model is trained by running:
 ```
 cd ./interface
 python pretrain_graph_autoencoder.py ../configs/pretrain_graphs_random_encoder_seen.yaml